jhpyle/docassemble/about.md

-Though the name emphasizes the document assembly feature, **docassemble** interviews do not need to assemble a document; they might submit an application, direct the user to other resources on the internet, or simply provide the user with information.
+Though the name emphasizes the document assembly feature, **docassemble** interviews do not need to assemble a document; they might submit an application, direct the user to other resources on the internet, store user input, or simply provide the user with information.

 ## Features